-20.11.3.217 CONSEQUENCES OF CONTROL STRATEGY IMPLEMENTATION PLAN FAILURES:
+20.11.3.217 CONSEQUENCES OF CONTROL STRATEGY IMPLEMENTATION PLAN FAILURES: Disapprovals:

-A. Disapprovals:

 - (1) If EPA disapproves any submitted control strategy implementation plan revision (with or without a protective finding), the conformity status of the transportation plan and TIP shall lapse on the date that highway sanctions as a result of the disapproval are imposed on the nonattainment area under section 179(b)(1) of the CAA.
-No new transportation plan, TIP or project may be found to conform until another control strategy implementation plan revision fulfilling the same CAA requirements is submitted and conformity to this submission is determined. - (2) If EPA disapproves a submitted control strategy implementation plan revision without making a protective finding, only projects in the first [three] four years of the currently conforming transportation plan and TIP or that meet the requirements of Subsection F of 20.11.3.201 NMAC during the 12-month lapse grace period may be found to conform.
-This means that beginning on the effective date of a disapproval without a protective finding, no transportation plan, TIP or project not in the first [three] four years of the currently conforming transportation plan and TIP or that meets the requirements of Subsection F of 20.11.3.201 NMAC during the 12-month lapse grace period may be found to conform until another control strategy implementation plan revision fulfilling the same CAA requirements is submitted, EPA finds its motor vehicle emissions budget(s) adequate pursuant to 20.11.3.215 NMAC or approves the submission, and conformity to the implementation plan revision is determined. - (3) In disapproving a control strategy implementation plan revision, EPA would give a protective finding where a submitted plan contains adopted control measures or written commitments to adopt enforceable the state's failure to submit a control strategy implementation plan or submission of an incomplete control strategy following are met:
+No new transportation plan, TIP or project may be found to conform until another control strategy implementation plan revision fulfilling the same CAA requirements is submitted and conformity to this submission is determined. - (2) If EPA disapproves a submitted control strategy implementation plan revision without making a protective finding, only projects in the first three years of the currently conforming transportation plan and TIP may be found to conform.
+This means that beginning on the effective date of a disapproval without a protective finding, no transportation plan, TIP or project not in the first three years of the currently conforming transportation plan and TIP may be found to conform until another control strategy implementation plan revision fulfilling the same CAA requirements is submitted, EPA finds its motor vehicle emissions budget(s) adequate pursuant to 20.11.3.215 NMAC or approves the submission, and conformity to the implementation plan revision is determined. - (3) In disapproving a control strategy implementation plan revision, EPA would give a protective finding where a submitted plan contains adopted control measures or written commitments to adopt enforceable control measures that fully satisfy the emissions reductions requirements relevant to the statutory provision for which the implementation plan revision was submitted, such as reasonable further progress or attainment. - B. Failure to submit and incompleteness: In areas where EPA notifies the state, MPO and DOT of the state's failure to submit a control strategy implementation plan or submission of an incomplete control strategy implementation plan revision (either of which initiates the sanction process under CAA sections 179 or 110(m)), the conformity status of the transportation plan and TIP shall lapse on the date that highway sanctions are imposed on the nonattainment area for such failure under section 179(b)(1) of the CAA, unless the failure has been remedied and acknowledged by a letter from the EPA regional administrator. - C. Federal implementation plans: If EPA promulgates a federal implementation plan that contains motor vehicle emissions budget(s) as a result of a state failure, the conformity lapse imposed by 20.11.3.217 NMAC because of that failure is removed.